publiccodenet/about/activities/member-relations/index.md

 At this stage, the public organization confirms their interest in becoming a member by signing the '[Expression of Interest](expression-of-interest.md)'.

-This grants both parties the right to discuss this collaboration publicly and is signed by a policy lead and/or technical development lead in the public organization.
+This grants both parties the right to discuss this collaboration publicly.
+It's signed by a policy lead and/or technical development lead in the public organization.

 This stage is over when the expression of interest has been signed.